nrs-org/novelslop/content/vol_01/chap_05.typ

   So in total, there were nine people who were worthy enough to stand on the prestigious podium.
-They would become idolized and worshiped by the whole school, which might seem like a dream come true but could also be a nuisance, as well.
+They would become idolized and worshiped by the whole school, which might seem like a dream come true.
+For some, this could also be considered a nuisance, as well.

-  When the results were about announced, the whole auditorium went completely silent, waiting for the names to be announced, though everything had been already announced beforehand on the school website for a week or two.
+  When the results were about announced, the whole auditorium went completely silent, waiting for the names to be read, though everything had been already publicized beforehand on the school website for a week or two.
+The money too, was already transferred to the respective account of the awardees.
   As usual, Mona did not care much about the list, as she was no match to the most elite students in her grade, while having no interest in those who were talented in something not idol-related.

   Though, she saw a familiar face: the pink-haired senior in the track team were there.
-So she crying on the track was tears of happiness?
+Just earlier this morning, she was crying on the running tracks, so what could have happened?
+Maybe those were tears of happiness?
 Or maybe there was
   // chat what the fuck is this
   // is this B-san hide and seek?
   // is this odds&ends (but that happens in this story lol)